ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab003.md

 {% highlight csharp %}
 public sealed partial class MainPage : Page
 {
+    /* Important!
+Change this to either AdcDevice.MCP3002, AdcDevice.MCP3208 or AdcDevice.MCP3008 depending on which ADC you chose     */ private AdcDevice ADC_DEVICE = AdcDevice.MCP3002;

+    enum AdcDevice { NONE, MCP3002, MCP3208, MCP3008 };

     // Use the device specific connection string here private const string IOT_HUB_CONN_STRING = "YOUR DEVICE SPECIFIC CONNECTION STRING GOES HERE";
     // Use the name of your Azure IoT device here - this should be the same as the name in the connections string